Helen Taft Manning: Academic career

 In 1917, aged only 26, Taft became dean of Bryn Mawr, and served as the college's acting president in 1919.

 She then attended Yale University, where she earned a doctorate in history.
 Taft's research interests centered on the history of North America in the late eighteenth and early nineteenth centuries.
 In 1925, she returned to Bryn Mawr as dean and professor of history.
+Bryn Mawr's class of 1929 dedicated their yearbook to her.
 She served as dean until 1941, and taught history until she retired in 1957, having become head of the department.
 She continued to research and to publish during her retirement.

 Her papers, which include a collection of personal correspondence, professional work, and her husband's work are stored at Bryn Mawr College.

 Death

 Taft died in 1987 at age 95 of pneumonia in a nursing home in Philadelphia.
 She was buried at Church of the Redeemer Cemetery in Bryn Mawr, Pennsylvania.

 She was the last surviving child of William Howard Taft, her siblings having died in 1953 and 1983.